MUN-COMP3100/project-abhinavsalganiateam/client/README.md

 Tests - The user should be able to login to the application using the username and password.
 The user should be able to register to the application using the username and password.

-4. User Profile - We have used the user profile to store the user profile.
-The user can add the profile to the database and the user can also delete the profile from the database.
+4. User Profile - We have used the mongoDB database to store the user profiles.
+The user can add and edit the profile to the database and the user can also delete the profile from the database.

 Working - Yes